gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The value of the N\_S challenge is determined as follows.

-1. If the joining node has posted the Access Token to the /authz-info endpoint of the Group Manager as in {{ssec-token-post}}, N\_S takes the same value of the most recent 'kdcchallenge' parameter received by the joining node from the Group Manager.
-This can be either the one specified in the 2.01 (Created) response to the Token POST, or the one possibly specified in a 4.00 (Bad Request) response to a following Joining Request (see {{ssec-join-req-processing}}).
+1. If the joining node has provided the Access Token to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the same value of the most recent 'kdcchallenge' parameter received by the joining node from the Group Manager.
+This can be either the one specified in the Token Transfer Response, or the one possibly specified in a 4.00 (Bad Request) response to a following Joining Request (see {{ssec-join-req-processing}}).

-2. If the Token posting has relied on the DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} with the Access Token as content of the "psk_identity" field of the ClientKeyExchange message {{RFC6347}}, N\_S is an exporter value computed as defined in {{Section 7.5 of RFC8446}}.
+2. If the provisioning of the Access Token to the Group Manager has relied on the DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} with the Access Token as content of the "psk_identity" field of the ClientKeyExchange message {{RFC6347}}, N\_S is an exporter value computed as defined in {{Section 7.5 of RFC8446}}.
 Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this document.

 It is up to applications to define how N_S is computed in further alternative settings.